Lucksly/Team-Conagher-Racing-WRO2026-FUTURE-ENGINEERS/About us/README.md

 Hi, I'm Luis D. Aponte Colón, I the mechanical work on THE MACHINE, along with most of the programing up to version 9 along with most of the documentation, we're currently working on teaching César to program so I can focus on mechanical work and documentation, but it's all from me for now.

 Guy on the right, César:
-Hello, im César J. García Ortiz, I am the rookie programmer of Conagher Racing, and am tasked mostly with coming up with ideas or strategies in where our robot could prevail in competitions.
-Im open minded and not afraid to show my perspective on things.
-Well, uh, ththat's me!
+WAASUPP.
+I'm César J. García Ortiz, the expressive, very VERY rookie programmer of Conagher Racing!
+I'm mostly tasked on making strategies, ideas and being somewhat of the camera man regarding THE MACHINE, so it has more chances of victory in these competitions!
+I'm open minded and not afraid to show my perspective on things.
+That's me right now!

 ![!\[Description\](1st place at robinson.jpg)](<1st place at robinson.jpg>)